 Though they do contain sugar, these protein cupcakes are a healthy dessert alternative.
 Not only are they dairy-free and gluten-free but the 17 grams of protein in them helps counter the sugar rush and keep you full longer than traditional desserts will.

-Other Protein Desserts You’ll love
+More Protein Desserts You’ll Love

 Vanilla Protein Cupcakes (Gluten-free)